What is CTEM? A Guide to Continuous Threat Exposure Management

 What is CTEM?

-CTEM is a comprehensive security strategy that evolves beyond traditional vulnerability assessments and penetration testing.
-It combines continuous automated monitoring with human expertise to provide ongoing assessment of an organisation’s exposure to threats.
+CTEM is a comprehensive security strategy.
+It goes beyond traditional vulnerability assessments and penetration testing.
+The approach combines continuous automated monitoring with human expertise to provide ongoing assessment of an organisation’s exposure to threats.

-While vulnerability scanning offers automated detection and penetration testing provides human insights during scheduled assessments, CTEM integrates both approaches into a continuous process.
-This human-in-the-loop model ensures technical findings are validated and contextualised by security experts, reducing false positives and providing actionable intelligence.
+Vulnerability scanning offers automated detection.
+Penetration testing provides human insights during scheduled assessments.
+CTEM integrates both approaches into a continuous process.
+This human-in-the-loop model ensures technical findings are validated and contextualised by security experts.
+It reduces false positives and provides actionable intelligence.

-Unlike traditional security assessments that occur once or twice a year, CTEM provides ongoing insights into vulnerabilities with expert analysis.
-This approach allows businesses to address potential security issues as they emerge, rather than waiting for scheduled reviews, and ensures findings are relevant to your specific business context.
+Traditional security assessments occur once or twice a year.
+CTEM provides ongoing insights into vulnerabilities with expert analysis.
+This approach allows businesses to address potential security issues as they emerge rather than waiting for scheduled reviews.
+It ensures findings are relevant to your specific business context.

 Why is CTEM Important?

-1. Proactive Defence: By continuously monitoring threats, organisations can identify vulnerabilities before they are exploited by attackers.
+- Proactive Defence: Organisations can identify vulnerabilities before attackers exploit them by continuously monitoring threats.
 This proactive stance helps in mitigating risks more effectively than periodic assessments.

-2. Adaptability: The cybersecurity landscape is constantly changing, with new threats emerging daily.
+- Adaptability: The cybersecurity landscape is constantly changing.
+New threats emerge daily.
 CTEM allows organisations to adapt quickly to these changes by providing real time data and insights.

-3. Cost Efficiency: By identifying vulnerabilities early, organisations can prevent costly breaches and reduce the resources spent on damage control after an attack.
+- Cost Efficiency: Organisations can prevent costly breaches by identifying vulnerabilities early.
+This reduces the resources spent on damage control after an attack.

-5. Compliance: Many regulatory frameworks require ongoing risk assessments, making CTEM a valuable tool for maintaining compliance with industry standards.
+- Compliance: Many regulatory frameworks require ongoing risk assessments.
+This makes CTEM a valuable tool for maintaining compliance with industry standards.
 Specific frameworks that align with CTEM principles include:

 CTEM helps transform compliance from a periodic checkbox exercise into an ongoing security improvement programme.